DevelopersTopHat/react-native-dojo/README.md

 	3b.
 You must handle the situation where if the item doesn't exist in the cart, and the remove from cart button is hit, the button should not do anything.

+#### Exercise 4: Add an Expanding Title to Product Catalog
+The goal of this exercise is to add another feature and learn about some react fundamentals.
+This simple feature should have the following functionality: When an item image is pressed, it expands to include a description of the item, and calls a function in the parent component that makes a toast appear.
+We already built the fucntionality to expand the image and show its description, what's left is to make a toast appear.
+1. Navigate to Product Catalog and you'll notice that ExpandingTile Component is being used here.
+We have a function here as well called "DisplayToast".
+2. Navigate to ExpandingTitle Component and take a look at "onPress" function which is part of TouchableOpacity.
+Here is where a call to "DisplayToast" should be made.
+3. Hint: You can pass "DisplayToast" as a prop to this Component and capture it there

 #### Bonus Challenge: Make a checkout screen